...

 We know that getting a walking aid isn’t easy.
 But they can make all the difference and allow you to move around without pain or fear of falling.

-You should also consider the followingbenefits of walking aids:
+You should also consider the following benefits of walking aids:

 • help you during the rehabilitation process and speed up your recovery